History of the Spanish clitic pronouns

 (Estoria de España II, fol.
 23v)

-For additional illustrations, see the embedded que-clauses in examples (1) and (2), as well as the preverbal si-clause in (8).
+For additional examples, see the embedded que-clauses in (1) and (2), as well as the preverbal si-clause in (8).

-Note that the requirement for proclisis in subordinate clauses overrides the principle that clitics did not occur immediately after et, y, e or &.
-Thus in (14) below, la is proclitic in relation to touiere, despite coming immediately after et.
-This is because the coordinate clause containing the clitic is itself contained within a subordinate clause, viz. the conditional clause si fuere negro et la touiere alguno consigo.
+Note that the requirement for proclisis in subordinate clauses overrides the general rule that clitics do not follow et, y, e, or &.
+Thus in (14) below, la appears proclitically with touiere despite following et, because the entire coordinate clause is embedded within a larger subordinate clause—namely, the conditional clause si fuere negro et la touiere alguno consigo:

 (14) Et si fuere negro et la touiere alguno consigo. recabdara todo lo que quisiere con los omnes.